laracasts/Integrated/readme.md

 $this->visit('/page')->dump();
 ```

+This will both dump the response content to the console, and save it to a `tests/logs/output.txt` file, for your review.
 Please note that this method will `die`.
 So no tests beyond this call will be fired.
 Nonetheless, it's great for the times when you need a better look at what you're working with, temporarily of course.

 ### TestDummy